theianchia/predicting-flight-delays/README.md

 ## Findings
 1. `Delta Airlines` is the best airline in terms of reliability as it has operates a high number of flights and has a lower than average of departure delay against the industry
 2. `Frontier Airlines` is the worst airline and has the highest delay amongst all the airlines.
 This could be probably due to the airlines small size, leading to lack of economies of scale, and its operation amongst smaller and inefficient airports
-3. `Monthly Median Departure Delay`, `Origin Precipitation` and `Weather Code Intensity` were the top 3 most useful features in predicting departure delays.
+3. Using Fisher's Score, `Monthly Median Departure Delay`, `Origin Precipitation` and `Weather Code Intensity` were the top 3 most useful features in predicting departure delays.

 ## Data Preprocessing